oliverorp/power-outages/README.md

 | **POPPCT_URBAN**    | Quantitative |
 | **PCT_WATER_TOT**   | Quantitative |

+My model uses the KNeighborsClassifier() from scikit-learn.
-I used the OneHotEncoder() from scikit-learn to encode categorical variables, such as POSTAL.CODE and CLIMATE.REGION.
+I used the OneHotEncoder() to encode categorical variables, such as POSTAL.CODE and CLIMATE.REGION.
 This transformation converted these nominal variables into binary columns, allowing the model to process them effectively.
 I used the parameter drop='first' to avoid multicollinearity by removing the first category as a reference."

 ```python
     F1 Score